LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/reporting-post-conversation-survey.md

 ### Panel 4: survey level analysis

 Use this panel to analyze the response rates and outcomes of each survey flow configured on your account.
-Answer questions such as, how long does it take my consumers to complete a survey?, or how many consumers let the survey timeout before completing the flow and answering all the intended questions?
+Answer questions such as, how long does it take my consumers to complete a survey, or how many consumers let the survey timeout before completing the flow and answering all the intended questions?

 {: .notice}
 The values in the skill filter apply to the skill which triggered the survey (configured in the survey bot as the triggering skill).